wazuh/wazuh-documentation/source/quickstart.rst

 Supported operating systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Wazuh can be installed on the 64-bit Linux operating system detailed in the list below:
+Wazuh can be installed on the 64-bit Linux operating systems detailed in the list below:

 .. list-table::
    :width: 50%